A Millionaire Mindset

-If you value traveling to see the world, you’ll spend your money on travel.
+If you value traveling to see the world, you’ll spend your money on travel and using companies like private jet charter and private jet rental company Jettly to get the best experience possible.
 If you value your reputation as a generous guy, you’ll treat others to dinner often.
 If you value saving and having money in the bank, you will put your money into your savings account.

 The point I am trying to make is that many people I encounter say they want more money, but their actions show that they value more what money can buy.
 Those who have a lot of cash generally place a high value on saving money.

 Knowing these money principles, I asked Richard where his wealth existed, because I knew it was in a form that he was not aware of.
 We found that his “million” was in his home, which was paid off, and his three children’s educations.
 He wanted his wife to be home for the children, so she was a stay-at-home mom during their entire marriage.
 He valued travel and seeing the world, and made sure his family travelled regularly.